JAY1820/JAY1820-JAY1820-data-structure-and-algorithm-using--c-plus-language-/README.md

 # JAY1820-JAY1820-data-structure-and-algorithm-using--c-plus-language-
 ### Hi there 👋, MY NAME IS JAYMIN VALAKI
 #### I AM A IT STUDENT
-I made this for a student who want to learn data structure and algorithm and want to practice some question related t that
+I made this for a student who want to learn data structure and algorithm and want to practice program related to that

 Skills requried: C++